-If lice and ticks give you the jitters, do we have some coping tips for you.
-For every pest, here you'll find the solution, from a hot bath to petroleum jelly.
+If lice and ticks give you the jitters, we have some coping tips for you.
+We have the solution to get rid of every pest, from a hot bath to petroleum jelly.

 There may be nothing more disgusting in this world than chiggers.
 You can pick them up in the woods, and they will lay eggs in the folds of your skin, causing a poison ivy-like rash.
 If you think you’ve been exposed to chiggers, take a hot bath.
 The heat will cause the larvae to die, making your pain (and disgust!) short-lived.